Krovvy14/Graph/README.md

 # Graph
-Dependencies: tshark, sigma.js (follow install guidelines)
+Dependencies: neo4j, tshark, sigma.js (follow install guidelines)

+Prerequisites: The neo4j database must be up and running before this program is run.

 This project can be run in two modes: read or write